Click on the blue icon () next to the question to see a related video

 Check the Award Payment Schedule on WEBSTAR to determine when your funds are scheduled for disbursement.

 The award amount on your award letter is based on full-time enrollment (12 units or more).
-This amount is prorated based on your actual enrollment status at the freeze date.
+This amount is prorated based on your actual enrollment status on the date your payment is authorized.
 If you are enrolled half time you can expect half of the funds.
 Remember that fees owed to IVC will be deducted before a payment is made to you.

-The "Payment Approved" date listed on WEBSTAR is the date that aid will be authorized for disbursement.
+The "Authorization Date" listed on WEBSTAR is the date that aid will be authorized for disbursement.
 The funds will be made available to you the following week, please see the disbursement schedule for payment dates.

 Your financial aid payment is based on your enrollment status on the date payments are authorized, so it is possible that your award will change.
 If you are paid for a class that you never started, your award will be recalculated and you may owe a refund.
-In addition, if you withdraw from all your courses before completing 60% of the semester, you may be liable to return the unearned portion of financial aid funds received.
+In addition, if you drop courses before completing 60% of the semester, you may be liable to return a portion of financial aid funds received.

 In addition to affecting the amount of your financial aid payment, failing or withdrawing from classes will negatively affect your Satisfactory Academic Progress (SAP) status.
 SAP must be maintained in order to be eligible for financial aid.
 Please refer to the Satisfactory Academic Progress Policy.

 The BOG Fee Waiver is available.
 Federal Pell Grant is available if you have remaining eligibility for the current award year.
 Because you may not have summer eligibility, please make arrangements to get your books and take this into consideration when enrolling in classes for summer term.

 If at the annual SAP evaluation at the end of Spring semester you are not meeting Satisfactory Academic Progress standards, you will be disqualified (DQ).
 In addition, if you have exceeded the maximum timeframe standard (see below), you will no longer be eligible for financial aid.